adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v1/productlist/README.md

 ### Edit Dialog Properties

-The following properties are written to JCR for this Title component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

 1. `./pageSize` - the number of products shown on one page